Roger Abdo - February 14 2021

 Context.
 This blog is not a course on how to size a closed loop geothermal system. it's rather a checklist every homeowner should ask his installer/designer.
-It simply highlight the most common mistakes geothermal designer make in Nordic Climates.
+It simply highlights the most common mistakes geothermal designers make in Nordic Climates.

 Assumptions.
 For the Purpose of this blog we have assumed a conventional Nordic R-45 Heat Pump with a 1" inground HDPE loop and 10 GPM Loop Flow.

 What to Consider When Sizing a horizontal geothermal loop?

 Like in any Energy Project, Horizontal Geothermal Loop Length, Depth, Pipe Size, Pipe Type, etc.... depends on many factors such as Nominal Heating/Cooling Load, Annual Heating/Cooling Demand, Soil Type, Soil Thermal Conductivity, Soil Thermal Diffusivity, Soil Temperature Variations, Heat Transfer Fluid, etc.....

 Heating and Cooling Load and Load Demand are usually properly calculated by most designers when Space to be heated and cooled is identified.
 Location specific factors (such as soil properties) can be precisely measured or taken from location geotechnical data.